deepdrive/deepdrive/docs/tutorial/leaderboard/leaderboard.md

 <hr>

-Now add the following JSON to the file and click <kbd>Commit new file</kbd>
+Now add the following JSON to the file

 > Note: if did step 2 and 3, replace `crizcraig` with your DockerHub or other registry name in the JSON below